 3. What CAPS is

 The International Association of Children’s Active Play and Sports (CAPS) is a non-profit association governed by the present statutes and, secondly, by Articles 60 et seq. of the Swiss Civil Code, founded in 2018.
 It is neutral politically, and non-denominational.
 The Organization's headquarters are located in the State of Basel land.
 The Association shall be of unlimited duration.
-It is interdisciplinary and all professions concerned with children’s health through physically active play and age-appropriate sport activities can join CAPS.
+It is interdisciplinary and all professions concerned with children’s health through physically active play and age-appropriate sports activities can join CAPS.

 5. Activities of CAPS

-offer high quality learning and networking opportunities for CAPS’ members through events, training and educational assistance.
+offer high-quality learning and networking opportunities for CAPS’ members through events, training, and educational assistance.

 Membership of CAPS shall consist of the following: